VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 <a id="SGrand Octet"></a>The gang is back one last time for **Grand Octet**.
 Once everyone is here, identify where *Bahamut Prime* is.
 If he's at a cardinal, the group will move counter-clockwise.
 Otherwise, if he's at an intercardinal, the group will rotate clockwise.
-Once the dive markers appear, move to the opposite side of *Bahamut Prime*.
-As soon as *Nael* dives, the group can start moving in the planned direction.
-Only use sprint if you're behind the group.
+Once the first dive markers appear, move to the opposite side of *Bahamut Prime*.
+Then, as soon as *Nael* dives, the group can start moving in the planned direction.
+Only use sprint if you're lagging behind the group.
-When the *Bahamut Prime* marker appears, move back to the middle of the arena.
+When the *Bahamut Prime* marker appears (the red one), continue a bit then move to the middle of the arena in a circular motion.
 While all of this happen, watch if you got a dive marker on you.
 Because the last dive will be on the player that didn't get any marker:

 {% assign slideCounter = slideCounter | plus: 1 %}

 {% include slideshow.html imgLink="octet1card.jpg;octet2card.jpg;octet3card.jpg;octet4card.jpg;octet1inter.jpg;octet2inter.jpg;octet3inter.jpg;octet4inter.jpg" imgDesc="<em>Bahamut</em> is at a cardinal.
 Wait middle;Move when the dive markers appear;Wait for <em>Nael</em>'s dive;Rotate in a counter-clockwise manner.
 Move back mid when <em>Bahamut</em> dive marker appears;<em>Bahamut</em> is at an intercardinal.
 Wait middle;Move when the dive markers appear;Wait for <em>Nael</em>'s dive;Rotate in a clockwise manner.
 Move back mid when <em>Bahamut</em> dive marker appears" slideNumber=slideCounter %}

-If *Nael* is in front of *Bahamut Prime*, you have to move to an adjacent spot next to *Neal* since she is the first to dive.
+If *Nael* is in front of *Bahamut Prime*, you have to move to an adjacent spot, next to *Nael*, since she is the first to dive.
 Once the dive markers appear, if you have to rotate clockwise (because *Bahamut Prime* is at an intercardinal), go to the first clockwise spot after *Nael*.
 If you have to rotate counter-clockwise, move to the first counter-clockwise spot after *Nael*:

 {% assign slideCounter = slideCounter | plus: 1 %}

 {% include slideshow.html imgLink="octetCardNael.jpg;octetInterNael.jpg" imgDesc="Movement when <em>Bahamut</em> is at a cardinal;Movement when <em>Bahamut</em> is at an intercardinal" slideNumber=slideCounter %}

 When only *Twintania* is left, the player who didn't get a dive marker will have to bait *Twintania* last **Divebomb**.
 However, at the same time, 4 **Megaflare** towers will spawn in the centre of the arena and 1 Tank, 1 Healer and 2 DPS will get a **Megaflare** marker.
-It means that the **Divebomb** player can either, get to soak a tower or stack for **Megaflare** with the others.
+It means that the **Divebomb** player can either, have to soak a tower or stack for **Megaflare** with the others.
-To solve that, the player with the dive marker stays left of *Twintania* while the **Megaflares** players stack to the right.
-The other three players will have to stand inside a tower but let the closest one available for the dive player.
+To solve this, the player with the dive marker stays left of *Twintania* while the **Megaflares** players stack to the right.
+The other players will have to stand inside a tower but let the closest one available for the dive player if necessary.
 That way, if he has to soak a tower, he will be next to it.
+Otherwise, this player can stack with the others if he have to.
 When *Twintania* dives, **Twisters** will appear.
-The stack can split in two-way to ensure that no overlap happen.
-And the towers players can run around inside their tower to bait **Twister**, that way, the stack players can move between towers to bait the **Twisters** without any problems.
-(Tower players can also bait the **Twister** outside of it although I don't recommend it).
+The stack can split when the **Megaflare** explosion happen to ensure that no **Twister** overlap.
+And the towers players can run in circle inside their tower to bait **Twister**, that way, the stack players can move between the towers without any problems.

 {% assign slideCounter = slideCounter | plus: 1 %}

 {% include slideshow.html imgLink="octet5.jpg;octet6.jpg;octet7.jpg" imgDesc="Dive marker to the left of <em>Twintania</em>, and <strong>Megaflare</strong> stack to the right;When the dive marker appears, move to your tower (or the stack);Wait for <strong>Twister</strong> before moving in" slideNumber=slideCounter %}

+You can also use the Tank LB3 to "salvage" the **Megaflare** stack only.
+Use the Tank LB when the towers and **Megaflare** markers appear.

 </div>